-Every time someone decides to get to Machu Picchu, the difficult question about how to get there comes to his/her mind.
-What should one choose: Salkantay Trek, Inka Jungle Tour, train tour or maybe any other tour?
-Of course, you need to keep in mind that no one will have the best answer for you.
-But i hope that my considerations will make it easier for you to decide…
+Every time someone decides to go to Machu Picchu, a difficult question arises.
+How to get there?
+Of course, you need to keep in mind that no one will have the best answer for you personally, but i hope that my comparisons will make it easier for you to decide…

 Without any doubts, the visit to Machu Picchu is an adventure of lifetime.
 This historical spot is not only one of the most important archaeological sites in Latin America but one of the most important in the whole world.
 Machu Picchu is not only amazing itself, it is also an outstanding example of man’s interaction with his natural environment.
 I am sure that everyone wants to enjoy both their time in Machu Picchu and their time getting to it, however that may be.